 This positive feeling translates to brand loyalty, repeat purchases, and ideally brand advocacy within their network.
 As your service recovery operation scales, you can easily automate this process by triggering a new feedback request after a ticket is closed.

 Closing the loop, especially when it comes to leadership buy-in, is key.

-Measure the full service recovery funnel by showing your customers’ journey from eligibility to successful recovery.
-This not only helps you and your team understand your impact, but demonstrates the ROI of your contact center by determining the amount of at-risk customers who were retained.
+Measure the full-service recovery funnel by showing your customers’ journey from eligibility to successful recovery.
+This not only helps you and your team understand your impact, but demonstrates the ROI of your contact center by determining the number of at-risk customers who were retained.